jswymer/mydoctest/articles/payables-how-export-payments-bank-file.md

 <properties
-                pageTitle="How to: Export Payments to a Bank File| Project “Madeira”" description="How to: Export Payments to a Bank File" services="project-madeira"
+                pageTitle="How to: Export Payments to a Bank File| Project “Madeira”" description="Describes how to export payments to a bank file." services="project-madeira"
                 documentationCenter=""
                 authors="SorenGP"